jz393/jz393.github.io/writing/wellness-in-modernity.md

 ### Ignorance is NOT bliss
 The “ignorance is bliss” saying is all too common, and might even be true a lot of the time.
 Digital media has exposed us to way too much information, probably beyond our ability to comprehend.
 But I don’t think it applies to something as precarious as health.

 It’s helpful to be in the know, rather than being an ostrich burying its head in the sand in the presence of danger.
-It was undoubtedly alarming to receive my suboptimal health panels, compared to the first 25 years of my life being blissfully unaware.
+It was undoubtedly alarming to receive my suboptimal health panels, compared to the first 25 years of my life, being blissfully unaware.
 But such a realization is inevitable, and the sooner you face it, the sooner you can overcome bad habits.

 It doesn’t mean that we need (or should) be on all the time, constantly checking our health data and searching for ways to optimize our numbers.
 In fact, I think it’s healthy to take breaks and even opt out of the wearables/strict routines from time to time, for your mental sanity (unless you have diabetes and need the CGM).
 However, even just checking in from time to time is much better than nothing.